-An exposure draft relevant to the non-EU parent scoping is expected for public consultation in early 2025.
+An exposure draft relevant to the non-EU parent scoping was expected for public consultation in early 2025.
+It remains to be seen what impact the proposals to amend ESRS will have on the development of NESRS by EFRAG.

-Based on an early draft of the NESRS discussed in EFRAG meetings in November 2024, EFRAG has considered asking for comments on a scope limitation to allow non-EU groups to restrict disclosures to cover only those activities (and their value chains) that relate to products sold into the EU.
-This limitation would apply to all topical standards except ESRS E1 (climate change).
+The exposure draft, when released, may ask for comments on a scope limitation to allow non-EU groups to restrict disclosures to cover only those activities (and their value chains) that relate to products sold into the EU.
+This limitation would likely be proposed to apply to all topical standards except ESRS E1 (climate change).